 As with most medical and dental procedures, the cost of a root canal depends on multiple factors, including the complexity of your case.
 Costs can be between $300 and $1,000 for the root canal itself, then another $500 to $3000 for a crown.
 Dental insurance can reduce your out-of-pocket costs significantly.

 Only a dentist can tell you whether you need root canal treatment.
-If you haven’t seen a dentist in awhile, call your neighborhood Gentle Dental office and make an appointment.
+If you haven’t seen a dentist in a while, call your neighborhood Gentle Dental office and make an appointment.
+And remember, the longer you postpone treatment the more you risk the chances of saving your tooth.
 We offer day, evening, and weekend hours at most locations for your convenience.
 Many of our practices have oral surgeons or endodontists on staff so that you can treat all of your oral health concerns in one place.

 We are committed to providing you the gentlest of dental care.
 This includes offering options that are gentle on your wallet so that you can get the services that you need.
 We accept most major dental insurance plans, credit cards, discount plans, and also offer financing options.
 Our staff is also experienced in working with insurance companies and maximizing your benefits.
 Call today for more information.